bogu-io/bogu-docs/docs/intro.md

 ## Install bogu

-Get the latest version of bogu from our releases and put it in your `PATH`.
+Get the latest version of bogu from our releases and unzip it.

 Here's an example using Ubuntu.